 Children’s museum educators work in various roles to ensure museum exhibits successfully inspire children to learn and expand their horizons.
 They may lead the planning or design of the exhibits, develop community outreach programs to aid in promoting museum offerings, or guide children through museum visits and related educational activities.

 Children’s museum educators should stay current on trends and ideas in science, art, and education.
 By incorporating innovative elements into their work, they increase the likelihood that visitors have an engrossing experience.

 Work schedules vary for children’s museum educators.
 Some children’s museums hire only on a part-time or temporary basis.
 Others offer full-time, permanent positions because the job has more expansive responsibilities.

 Who makes a good children’s museum educator?

-Children’s museum educators also need superior organization skills to oversee the creation, budgeting and promotion of the exhibits.
+Children’s museum educators also need superior organizational skills to oversee the creation, budgeting, and promotion of the exhibits.
 You should be able to communicate clearly with others verbally and in writing.
 Computer knowledge will be essential if you are coordinating exhibits that rely on interactive media such as touch-screen kiosks and audio tours.

 Successful children’s museum educators usually possess several of these traits:

 - Informed about science, history and culture